Key Takeaways

 Extracting silk from the cocoon

-After 5 to 15 days, the butterfly Bombyx is ready to emerge from the cocoon to begin his adult life.
-However, to recover the precious silk thread, you must intervene before hatching.
+After 5 to 15 days, the butterfly Bombyx is ready to emerge from the cocoon to start his adult life.
+However, to recover the precious silk thread, you must intervene before hatch.

 The cocoons are immersed in boiling water to kill the chrysalises.
 The wires are then carefully unwound and several wires are assembled together to form a larger, stronger wire.
 This process produces raw silk, which is subsequently woven to make various textile products.